uoo723/DatabaseTermProject2017/rxjava2-jdbc/README.md

 Database
 -------------
 To start things off you need a `Database` instance.
-Given the jdbc url of your database you can create a `Database` object like this:
+Given the jdbc url of your databaseProxy you can create a `Database` object like this:

 ```java
 Database db = Database.from(url, maxPoolSize);